c85/Back-End-Development-Songs/README.md

 | Health  | GET  | 200 OK  | `""`  | GET `/health`  |
 | Count  | GET  |  200 OK | `""`  |  GET `/count` |

-::page{title="Exercise 1: Write health and count endpoints"}
+## Exercise 1: Write health and count endpoints

 As in the pictures microservice, you need to implement the two endpoints of:
 - `/health`